sapcc/helm-charts/ci/README.md

 # Providing test values

 The chart test toolkit will use every `*-values.yaml` provided in the `ci` folder of the chart.

+# What is tested

+1. Lint helm chart

+    The helm chart is linted according to the [configuration](config.yaml).

+2. Prometheus alert- & aggregation rules

+    If Prometheus alert- (`*.alerts`) or aggregation rules `(*.rules)` are part of the Helm chart, they are validated using the [promtool](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/#syntax-checking-rules).